 7. Watch the Clock

 Watch the clock!
 If you get down to having 20 minutes or less to finish the ACS exam, spend the next 15 minutes looking for questions that are really fast to answer.
 After that, spend the last few minutes guessing on any questions that are incomplete or haven’t been answered.
 By guessing, I mean answer the letter C. Consistently answer C on any that you guess.
 This will mean you should get about 25% of them correct statistically.
 If you guess different letters on each one randomly, statistically your odds of getting any of them correct are much less.
-Be sure to never leave any answer blank!
+With the ACS Exam, be sure to never leave any answer blank!

 Don’t Forget to Take an ACS Practice Exam